Should you prioritize paying off student loans or mortgage?

 - You qualify for at least some student loan forgiveness.

-If some of the following scenarios apply to you, it can be a good idea to make extra student loan payments:
+If some of the following scenarios apply to you, it can be a good idea to make extra student loan payments instead of accelerated mortgage payments:

 - Your student loans have higher interest rates than your mortgage.